robwarm/gpaw-symm/doc/exercises/aluminium/aluminium.rst

 Bulk aluminum
 =============

-Now we are ready to run the first GPAW calculation.
-We will look at bulk fcc aluminum and make a single energy calculation at the experimental lattice constant `a_0` = 4.05 Å. For the first example, we choose 0.2 Å as grid spacing and 4 x 4 x 4 **k**-points.
-Copy this :svn:`~doc/exercises/aluminium/Al_fcc.py` to a place in your file area:
+We will look at bulk fcc aluminum and make a single energy calculation at the experimental lattice constant `a_0` = 4.05 Å. For the first example, we choose a plane-wave cutoff energy of 300 eV and 4 x 4 x 4 **k**-points.
+Copy this :download:`Al_fcc.py` to a place in your file area:

 .. literalinclude:: Al_fcc.py